fuzzuf/fuzzuf/docs/algorithms/nautilus/algorithm_en.md

 ```json
 ["NULL", [0]]
 ```
 You can also write a sequence of binary data.
-(Although JSON only supports decimal values unfortunately.)
+(Although JSON only supports decimal values, unfortunately.)
 ```json
 ["DEADBEEF", [239, 190, 173, 222]]
 ```